 - The main MOTAT museum is located at 805 Great North Road in the Western Springs district of Auckland.
 The Aviation Display Hall is located nearby, and there is a tram to transport you between the two.

 - Entry to the da Vinci Machines exhibit is included with museum entry, as is the entry to both MOTAT facilities.

 - MOTAT is one of my favourite museums.
-Not only does it offer hands-on family learning, it also has special/travelling events throughout the year as well as fun events for Halloween and charitable events in the Christmas season.
+Not only does it offer hands-on family learning, but it also has travelling events throughout the year as well as fun events for Halloween or Matariki, and charitable events in the Christmas season.